bbauska/Anti-Project2025/anti.md

 needed for EV batteries.
 And the faster deployment of EVs will put a major strain on America’s vulnerable power grid, requiring large investments in critical infrastructure and a big boost in the nation’s electricity production, including from gas-fired and oil-fired power plants.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Emissions</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 contended that the Biden fuel economy regulations would have no meaningful impact on global temperature trends in the long term.
-“In exchange for all of these harmful effects— on traffic safety, consumer choice, American jobs, the nation’s air quality, and U.S. national security—the Biden fuel economy regulations are predicted to have no meaningful effect on global temperature trends over the long term.8” [Department of Transportation, Project 2025, accessed 6/24/24]
+<p>Project 2025 contended that the Biden fuel economy regulations would have no meaningful
+impact on global temperature trends in the long term.
+“In exchange for all of these harmful effects— on traffic safety, consumer choice, American jobs, the nation’s air quality, and U.S. national security—the Biden fuel economy regulations are predicted to have no meaningful effect on global temperature trends over the long term.8” [Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended lowering fuel economy levels.
+<p>Project 2025 recommended lowering fuel economy levels.
 “Reduce proposed fuel economy levels.
 The Administration should consider returning to the minimum average fuel economy levels specified by Congress for model year 2020 vehicles: levels aimed at achieving a fleet-wide average of 35 miles per gallon.
 Consideration should be given to maintaining the standards at those levels for the near term in order to promote the objectives laid out by Congress.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 argued for the revocation of the special waiver to California and should exercise its authority over CARB and invalidate any inconsistent fuel economy requirements imposed, such as the ban on sales of internal combustion engines.
+<p>Project 2025 argued for the revocation of the special waiver to California and should exercise its
+authority over CARB and invalidate any inconsistent fuel economy requirements imposed, such as the ban on sales of internal combustion engines.
 “Revoke the special waiver granted to California by the Biden Administration.
 California has no valid basis under the Clean Air Act to claim an